Understanding the Early Decision Debate

 Asking for a college commitment so early in the senior year may rush a decision when a student does not have all the information needed to make an informed decision.

-Several high-profile schools sparked debate recently by ending early admission.
+In recent years, high-profile schools have made headlines by dropping the early decision option from their admissions deadlines.
 Why are schools like Harvard, Princeton and the University of Virginia abandoning these policies and what does this mean for you?

 Differences in Admission

 Colleges typically offer different admissions options.
 Early admission, which is at the center of the recent debate, has two forms: early decision and early action.
 Both allow students to apply for admission in the fall and learn if they are accepted in December.